sdargoeuves/ipf-siteSeparation/README.md

 # siteSeparation.py
-A script to use either ServiceNow or an input file (csv/xls/xlsx/json) to generate the site separation for IP Fabric
+A script to use either ServiceNow or an input file (csv/xls/xlsx/json) to generate the site separation for IP Fabric This script creates Site Separation rules, as opposed to the manualSiteSeparation.py which uses the manual site separation.

+# manualSiteSeparation.py
+Just like siteSeparation.pu, this script uses either ServiceNow or an input file (csv/xls/xlsx/json) to assign each device to its location, using the Manual Site Separation.
+This script does not creates Site Separation rules.

 ## API folder
 contains the IP Fabric API client - [GitHub page] [api_client_ipf]